fenok/articles/body-stretching/body-stretching.en.md

 }
 ```

-Now both `html` and `body` elements can stretch to their content, and, since we're using the percentage height, there are no issues with mobile browsers whatsoever.
+Now both `html` and `body` can stretch to their content, and, since we're using the percentage height, there are no issues with mobile browsers whatsoever.
 Neat!

 ## Notes

 -   It should be obvious that the flexbox-based solution works for any depth.
 It can easily be used in cases where the content is being rendered to an element inside the `body`, and not the `body` element itself.
 It's a typical scenario with [React](https://medium.com/@dan_abramov/two-weird-tricks-that-fix-react-7cf9bbdef375) or [Vue](https://vuejs.org/v2/api/#el), for example.

 -   As you might've noticed, the direction of the main axis of the flex-container shouldn't matter.
-I just think that the vertical axis is more aesthetic in this case, and I didn't really test the other variant.
+I just think that the vertical axis is more elegant in this case, and I didn't really test the other variant.
 I don't see how it can possibly break, but who knows.

 -   The flexbox-based solution doesn't work in IE. Not at all.
 But you don't support it anyway, do you?